Search and Hit Enter

 In some of my tests, I used some garlic infused oil leftover from low FODMAP making garlic chips.
 It added a nice extra layer of flavour.
 As mentioned above, though, I don’t recommend it with the cream cheese option as it made for a borderline split creamy element.

-This recipe uses 45g of pickled onion, which is the only threshold Monash has provided (there are no upper or lower limits specified).
 You can lower the onion content and add a clove of pickled garlic, if you’re keen.
 Crush it thoroughly to disperse it evenly throughout the dip.
 You can also add it to the caramelised onions about 2-5 minutes before they finish cooking.
 Pickled garlic is low FODMAP in 3g and up to 30g serves, pending your own tolerance.

 A side on image of a white speckled ceramic bowl filled with low FODMAP French Onion Dip.
 A hand dips into the bowl from the right side with a crinkled cut chip.
 Two glasses of water sit in the background of the image.